-44. Risk: The Policy introduces unacceptable levels of increased costs to developers
+46. Risk: The Policy introduces unacceptable levels of increased costs to developers

-Likelihood Consequence Rating Unlikely Significant Medium
+Likelihood Consequence Rating

+Unlikely Significant Medium

+A ation / Chustomi

 The recommended threshold, which is in line with other Local Government areas (developments over \$1,000,000) targets larger developments.
 It will be important to ensure developers are aware of the benefits of public art including that it can increase the value of a development, balancing the level of increased costs to developers.